brunetto/cv/index.md

 I am a professional photographer focused on capturing people, their emotions, and their stories.
 I specialize in reportage, portraits, and weddings, always adapting to the needs of those I photograph.
 My work spans from social movements to travel and landscapes, always with an eye for human presence.
 I also cover concerts and live events, capturing their energy and atmosphere.
 I combine creativity with a structured and result-oriented approach, ensuring each project is managed with care and efficiency.
 Whether working independently or in a team, I prioritize organization and collaboration to deliver high-quality images that truly reflect each client’s vision.

 Since 2025, collaborating with The Tour Guy to produce content for social media and the website.
-Photojournalist for Il Gazzettino.
-Founded my own brand, Biemmezeta, and co-founded PiAcca Studio.
+Photojournalist for Il Gazzettino newpaper.
+Founded my own brand, <a href="https://biemmezeta.com/">Biemmezeta</a>, and co-founded <a href="https://piaccastudio.it/">PiAcca Studio</a> and <a href="https://dieresiproject.com/">Dieresi</a>.

 **DevOps Team Leader @ THRON** `March 2023 - April 2024`